Kobad Ghandy

-Kobad Ghandy (born 1951) is an Indian communist activist and ideologue.
+Kobad Ghandy (born 1951) is an Indian communist activist.
 He became involved in revolutionary politics whilst a student in England in the 1970s, and worked as an organizer for the civil rights movement in India.
 He was a founding member of the Committee for the Protection of Democratic Rights.
 He was arrested on the accusation of being a politburo member of the underground Communist Party of India (Maoist) in 2009.
 He was acquitted and released after almost a decade in jail in 2019.
+His wife was feminist theorist and fellow communist activist Anuradha Ghandy.

 Early life

-Kobad Ghandy was born to Nergis and Adi.
+Kobad Ghandy was born to Nergis and Adi Ghandy.
 Adi was a senior finance executive in Glaxo.
 He hails from a wealthy Parsi family in Mumbai.
 Ghandy attended The Doon School and later St. Xavier's College, Mumbai.
 He went to Cambridge University, England to pursue a course in chartered accountancy but got initiated in radical politics, was deeply influenced by the revolutionary ideology and returned to India with his course unfinished.